calvinowen27/SS-Encryption/README.md

 	to the specified output file.

 ## Build:
-	To build, run '$ make' or '$ make all' on the command line within assignment 5's directory.
+	To build, run '$ make' or '$ make all' on the command line within the ss encryption directory.
 This will create 3 executable files called 'keygen', 'encrypt', and 'decrypt' which can be run using optional parameters.
 Additionally, you can run '$ make keygen', '$ make encrypt', or '$ make decrypt' in order to create each executable individually.